gorbuvla/rss-reader/README.md

 ## Structure

-Because of experimental compose compilercompativility issues, app is split up into several modules.
+Because of experimental compose compiler compatibility issues, app is split up into several modules.
 Each module is an Android Library and is designed in a way so that Compose, Room and experimental Flow api do not reside in single module.